The First Trading Day of the Month Trading Strategy: Strategies, Backtest Insights, and Performance Analysis

 The first trading day of the month strategy:

-As you can see from the number, it can be profitable to trade around the first trading day of the month.
-The returns from the close of the last day until the close of the first day shoes abnormal returns, and so do the return from the open to the close of the first trading day.
+As you can see from the number, trading around the first trading day of the month can be profitable.
+The returns from the close of the last day until the close of the first day are abnormal, and so are the returns from the open to the close of the first trading day.

 The first trading of the month trading strategy works.
 However, as always, we recommend doing your own research to find out that backtesting works.